Best cars for towing a caravan

 And thanks to the ever-growing supply of SUV, estate and – most recently – electric cars to do the towing, motorists have more choice than ever when it comes to picking a caravanning vehicle for 2022.

-But which cars are best for the job?
+But which are best tow cars for caravans?
 And which are our favourites?

-We've done the hard work and compiled a list of caravan-towing champions below, to help you get on the road to your holiday this spring and summer.
+We've done the hard work and compiled a list of the best cars for towing caravans, to help you get on the road to your holiday this spring and summer.

 Land Rover Discovery